 Hydrangeas are superb for borders since their foliage is full and dense.
 This feature allows for very few gaps and provides the lush look that makes a border so appealing.
 Color options are essential considerations when landscaping that's why hydrangeas are such a great choice — the colors available range from pure white to deep, dark hues covering every color imaginable.
 Also, the variety of blooms is wide.
 The size of flowers ranges from compact to huge, billowy varieties.
 Hydrangea is not only a good choice when it comes to color, but they are also easily pruned, so they can be trimmed to any size to fit the contours of any lawn.

 Another choice for borders is the Burning Bush.

 Privet is also highly desirable as a border since it is dense enough for a lush display and is also available in several varieties.
 The best range is dependent on visual preference.
 Three types have varying degrees of green foliage throughout the fall and winter.
-The Amur North River has yellow-green, the Cheyenne has a somewhat medium green color while the Regel variety is a slightly deeper green.
-All types provide white blooms and low hanging blackberries that birds enjoy during the winter months.
-A different variation is the Golden Vicary which is aptly named because of the bright yellow foliage it has when planted in full sun.
+The Amur North River has yellow-green, the Cheyenne has a somewhat medium green color, while the Regel variety is a slightly deeper green.
+All types provide white blooms and low-hanging blackberries that birds enjoy during the winter months.
+A different variation is the Golden Vicary which is aptly named because of the bright yellow foliage when planted in full sun.
 If full sun is not achieved, however, it will be green in color instead of gold.

-Although landscaping options are endless, it is essential to consider the options available without getting too overwhelmed with any plants "proper" use.
+Although landscaping options are endless, it is essential to consider the options available without getting too overwhelmed with any plant's "proper" use.
 Using small plants and flowers is not the only choice for creating beautiful borders.
 A shrub or bush can just as easily provide the same eye-catching effect as its miniature counterpart.